12 Pet-Friendly Hotels in Palm Springs, CA

 This newly renovated, mid-century modern resort is surrounded by palm trees, with great mountain views.
 It's a large property, with lots of outdoor green space and shaded pathways, making even summer midday dog walks comfortable.
 There's an enormous swimming pool, but the pool and the resort can be crowded (and a bit rowdy) on holidays and busy weekends.

-The Riviera welcomes your canine companions, up to two dogs per room with a fee of $50 per dog.
-Dogs must be under 50 pounds and cannot be left alone unattended in your room.
+The Margaritaville welcomes your canine companions, up to two dogs per room with a fee of $50 per dog.
+Dogs must be under 100 pounds, and there is a max of two pets per room.
+Cats and birds are also welcome.

 Address: 1600 North Indian Canyon Drive, Palm Springs, California